RONNCC/ronncc.github/_posts/2016-9-9-Advanced-Operating-Systems-Notes.md

 - Server crash -> pause
 - No Net?
 Maybe local cache if lease
 - Typically 1 user prer file or read only
+- Evaluation?:
+	- Benchmark (Modified Andrew Benchmark)
+    - Ran commmands - You can see amdahls law's and don't have interactions b/w file ops
+    - Experience:
+    	- Much slower than local
+        - Better than 1 server
+        - Killed Server

 ## Dropbox:
 - 500M ~ users.